 Best Practices and Tips for Optimizing the Optimizer

 The TrustBox Optimizer shows you how to improve your use of TrustBoxes and reviews.
 Every test is an opportunity to learn about what works or doesn’t work for your business and your visitors.
 There are no bad test results.
 It’s all about optimizing continuously until you find the best, most effective solution.

 We’ve compiled some tips to help you avoid pitfalls and quickly obtain the most valuable results.
 Check out example cases to see the Optimizer’s results in real scenarios, plus recommended ways to proceed.

 Test duration and accuracy

 - Aim to have 1,000 visitors per variation before you take action.
 The longer you run the test and the more data we collect, the more accurate the result will be.

 - Don’t stop the test too early.
 It’s good practice to run the test for at least 2-3 full weeks.

 - Don’t run the test too long.
-Running a test for longer than eight weeks introduces too much seasonality - make a decision based on the data so far and plan a follow-up test.
+Running a test for longer than eight weeks introduces too much seasonality - make a decision based on the data collected and plan a follow-up test.

-- Avoid introducing changes on your site or changing how you drive traffic to your site while you are running a split test as this may affect the test results.
+- Avoid introducing changes on your site or changing how you drive traffic to your site while you are running a split test.
+This may affect the test results.